ManuelLerchner/fpv-tutorial-SS23/md/01-implications_assertions_postconditions.md

 To compute the assertion after the statement `i=i+1` we basically need to **undo** the statement `i=i+1` because the original assertion refered to the old value of $i$, before it was updated.

+> Note: This only works for updates of variables.
+Other assignments might be alot more complicated.

 We first compute the **undo** of the statement `i=i+1`:
 $$
 \bf{Undo}[[i=i+1]] \equiv i=i-1